-The level of commitments, allocated strategic sites and allocations in the Housing Site Allocations DPD is such that additional development on greenfield land outside settlement boundaries should not be required until allocations are made in the Local Plan Review.
-The adoption of the Housing Site Allocations DPD has enabled housing delivery to be boosted in a sustainable and plan-led manner.
+The level of commitments and allocated sites means that additional development on greenfield land outside settlement boundaries should not be required until allocations are made in the Local Plan Review.
+The adoption of the HSA DPD has enabled housing delivery to be boosted in a sustainable and plan-led manner.